rubymotion-community/sugarcube/README.md

 ----

-If you install SugarCube and *only* use the REPL package, you will benefit from some of its greatest tools!
+If you install SugarCube and *only* use the REPL package, you will benefit from some of SugarCube's greatest tricks!

 > `require 'sugarcube-repl'`